dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 <img src="https://cdn.auth0.com/blog/firebase-auth0/firebase-add-document-fixed.png" alt="Firebase console - add document">
 </p>

 In the **Document id** field, click on "Auto-ID".
 This will automatically populate an ID for you.
 Next add the fields we <a href="#comment-model" target="_self">established earlier in the `comment.ts` model</a> with the appropriate types and some placeholder data.
-We only need this seed document until we know that our listing renders properly in our Angular app, then we can delete it using the Firebase console and enter comments properly using a form in the front-end.
+We only need this seed document until we know that our listing renders properly in our Angular app, then we can delete it using the Firebase console and enter comments properly using a form in the front end.

 However, since we don't have a form built yet, the seed data will be helpful.
 Once you've entered the correct fields and types, you can populate the values however you like.
 Here is a suggestion: